 “This is a small measure to let others know that we are all on this planet not to get, but to give.”

-Her message to anyone who is considering to become a CCF sponsor of either a child or granny or grandpa is to consider what a difference it could make not just for the individual but the ripple effect that spreads out from the act of giving.
+Her message to anyone who is considering becoming a CCF sponsor of either a child or granny or grandpa is to think about what a difference it could make not just for the individual but the ripple effect that spreads out from the act of giving.